nanoporetech/megalodon/README.rst

 This pipeline is described in detail on the `full documentation page <https://nanoporetech.github.io/megalodon/variant_phasing.html>`_.
 The default diploid variant settings are optimized for the full phasing pipeline and not the highest quality diploid calls directly from a single megalodon call.

+High-Density Variants
+*********************

+When running megalodon with a high density of variants (more than 1 variant per 100 reference bases), certain steps can be taken to increase performace.
+In particular, megalodon requires variants to be atomized first.
+In order to improve performance, this step can be carried out as a pre-processing step.

+To perform this pre-processing use the ``megalodon/scripts/atomize_variants.py`` command.
+This will produce an atomized variants file.
+When running megalodon with this variants file the ``--variants-are-atomized`` flag should be set.

 Disk Performance Considerations
 *******************************